 On this site, you’ll find lots information about looping.
-I’ve posted some history, links to other sites, a plug for my book, a bibliography, videos and blog posts about whatever I’m working on next.
+I’ve posted some history, links to other sites, a plug for my book (currently out of print), a bibliography, videos and blog posts about whatever I’m working on next.
 It’s the tip of the iceberg, but I hope it helps you get a better idea of what you can do with this amazing technique.
 You can learn much more in my workshops, and I hope to see you stitching soon!

 This video unit from the New Age Looping Basics eCourse (no longer available) shows how our ancient ancestors might have used plant fibers for looping, and how other materials you might choose today.

 This video shows a very small selection of items from the sample case I take with me to show students when I teach in-person workshops.